Cyrill98/Cancer-Prediction/README.md

-Using cancer dataset to make prediction whether benign or malign cancer type using Tensorflow
+Using cancer dataset to make prediction whether benign or malign cancer type using Tensorflow and Keras library